dtsvetkov1/Google-Drive-sync/README.md

 - Only full path to folder allowed now (you can't put your script near folder and use it's relative path).
 - It's only one direction per time.
 So if you have changes on both local storage and Google Drive, you may lose part of your data.
 Be careful with that!
 - Sync scripts have troubles with handling extension-less non-googledocs files.
 Be careful here.
 - Epic things with Google Docs files.
 Initially, I didn't wanna even worry about that, because personally don't use them in my syncroised forlders.
-So finally I came up with this "duct tape" solution - when you download/update stuff from Drive to local storage, and it's 'google docs' file on Drive, it will add .extension to it's name (if need) so files will be the same on next run.
-Pay attention at this detail, if it's really important for you, it can be fixed relatively easy (for example by adding some external dict near scripts that will remember about correlations between Drive doc and its local storage exported copy, or something like that).
+So finally I came up with this "duct tape" solution - when you download/update stuff from Drive to local storage, and it's 'google docs' file on Drive, it will add .extension to it's name (if need) so files will be the same on next run (for example .docx for Word files).
+Pay attention at this detail, if it's really important for you, it can be fixed relatively easy (for example by adding some external dictionary near scripts that will remember about correlations between Drive doc and its local storage exported copy, or something like that).
 Maybe someday this will be fixed.
-- Apart from Google Docs, everything else works well.
+- There is no error/exception handling for now.

 ## Support